Learn two things from this post. How to Create Azure AD Dynamic Groups for Managing Devices using Intune? and How to

 So this is very important in the world of modern management of devices using Microsoft Intune.
 If you are an SCCM admin, the AAD dynamic group is similar to creating a dynamic collection using WQL query rules.
-AAD groups don’t have that granularity in creating dynamic query rules if you compare it with WQL query rules.
+AAD groups don’t have that granularity in creating dynamic query rules if you compare them with WQL query rules.

 AAD Dynamic membership advanced rules are based on binary expressions.
 One Azure AD dynamic query can have more than one binary expression.
 Each binary expression in the AAD dynamic membership rule query must have 3 parts Left parameter, the Binary operator, and the Right constant.

 (user.department -startsWith "IT") (user.department -match "IT") (user.department -eq "IT")